Skip to content

 Why Change the Screen Saver Grace Period?

-However, there’s a built-in delay.
-By default, Windows waits 5 seconds after the screen saver locks your computer before it requires a password.
-This is called the grace period.
-During these 5 seconds, you can move your mouse, touch the screen, or press a key to unlock your computer without signing in.
+Windows has a built-in screen saver delay.
+By default, Windows waits 5 seconds after the screen saver locks a computer before requiring a password.
+This 5-second window is the grace period.
+During this grace period, users can move the mouse, touch the screen, or press a key to unlock the computer without needing to sign in.

 What Happens When You Change It?